bbc/branding-client/README.md

 short period.
 These two webservices are used together to provide a content skeleton for BBC pages hosed outside of the Forge platform.

-Eventually Orbit content shall be included within the Branding Webservice's output, however currently Orbit does not support all the languages Branding requires to support.
-Using Orbit with branding is acceptable if you can be confident that you do not need any World Service languages and you only need to support English, Welsh, Irish Gaelic and Scots Gaelic.
+Eventually Orbit content may be included within the Branding Webservice's output, but we have not yet considered the benefits and trade-offs of that just yet.

 Installation
 -------------